© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wansdyke: section 610yds (560m) NW of Wernham Farm to 250yds (230m) SW of New Buildings is a scheduled monument protected by Historic England under reference 1003784.
 View the official record →

-Wansdyke is a linear earthwork of Early Saxon date, constructed during the fifth to seventh centuries AD, which extends across the chalk downlands of Wiltshire and adjacent counties.
+Wansdyke is a linear defensive earthwork of probable Early Saxon date, constructed during the fifth to seventh centuries as a territorial boundary or military barrier across the Wiltshire landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003784.

 Wansdyke: section 610yds (560m) NW of Wernham Farm to 250yds (230m) SW of New Buildings is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003784.